Jodosoft/Libraries/README.md

 <h2>Introduction</h2>

-Welcome to The Jodo Libraries: a collection of .NET extensions written in C# covering numerics, geometry and data structures.
+Welcome to Jodo, a project to make .NET libraries written in C#, covering numerics, geometry and data structures.

-Please see the table below for a summary of the goals and principals of this project.
+This document describes the goals and principals of the project (table below), and the features of each library (following sections).

 <table>
   <tr>